2010 Music City Bowl: North Carolina Tar Heels

 The Tar Heels came into the 2010 season ranked No. 18 in the country in the pre-season AP poll.
 However, the season would be marked by numerous injuries and suspensions and UNC entered the game with a 7–5 record.
 North Carolina was making its third straight bowl appearance.
 Veteran quarterback T. J. Yates was one of the most improved players in the country during the 2010 regular season and was at the heart of the team’s success.
 He was No. 2 in the ACC in passing efficiency and No. 2 in passing average per game.
 The Tar Heels were making their first appearance in the Music City Bowl.

 Tennessee Volunteers

 Tennessee started the season at 2–6 and looked like it would not be appearing in a bowl game.
-However, the team rebounded nicely and won its last 4 straight to come into the game at 6–6.
+However, the team rebounded nicely and won their final four games to come into the game at 6–6.
 The Vols had one of the youngest teams in the country with 21 first-year players on the two-deep chart.
 Nonetheless, freshman quarterback Tyler Bray had thrown 12 TD passes in his last four starts to get the Vols bowl eligible.
 This was the first time that Tennessee played in the Music City Bowl.
 Due to the Vols' appearance, the game generated the largest crowd in its history, a sellout of 69,143.